Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/getting-started.md

 The best place to start is by connecting your wallet on [Zapper](https://zapper.xyz/) and looking at your activity feed.
 Look for transactions that are rendered as "did something" in the activity tab.
 We recommend this since understanding the purpose of a transaction can be tricky if you didn't execute it.

 Alternatively, you can explore popular transactions on the [Zapper Curate](https://zapper.xyz/curate/events) page.
-If you know an app well, interpret multiple transactions from it, as this familiarity helps.
-Also, if you know an app well, interpret multiple transactions from it, as this familiarity helps.

 ---
 ### 2. Gather information